Algerine-class minesweeper: Design and description

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
 By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.
-Many Canadian ships omitted their sweeping gear in exchange for a 24-barrel Hedgehog spigot mortar and a stowage capacity for 90+ depth charges.
+Many Canadian ships omitted their sweeping gear in exchange for a 24-bomb Hedgehog spigot mortar and a stowage capacity for 90+ depth charges.

 The construction contracts were awarded to shipbuilders in both the United Kingdom and Canada.